Kaihkashan1/kaihkashan-portfolio/src/data/about.md

 - I quickly adapt to new tools, processes, and environments.
 - I am not afraid of taking up any challenges at work and enjoy them as it motivates me to work harder and become better at my job.
 - I thrive under tight deadlines, and never fail to deliver on time with the highest quality.
-- With my uncanny ability to build a good professional rapport with my colleagues, I am able to share and receive information with team members and other stakeholders.
+- I am able to build a good professional rapport with my colleagues, which enables me to effectively share and receive information with team members and stakeholders.